 Graduates are eligible to take the licensure examination under the direction of the Texas State Board of Physical Therapy Examiners.
-The program is accredited by the Commission on Accreditation in Physical Therapy Education, 1111 N. Fairfax Street, Alexandria, VA 22314-9991, 1-800-999-2782.
+The program is accredited by the Commission on Accreditation in Physical Therapy Education, 1111 N. Fairfax Street, Alexandria, VA 22314-9991, Telephone: 800.999.2782.
 Some of the Physical Therapist Assistant AAS courses are approved as Tech Prep.

-Persons interested in applying should contact a counselor at the Health Science Center and contact the PTA program secretary at 712.718.7391 for a schedule of program information sessions.
+Individuals interested in applying should contact a counselor at the Coleman College for Health Sciences and contact the PTA program secretary at 713.718.7391 for a schedule of program information sessions.
 For further written information, please see the General Application Procedures for Health Science programs.